Categories

 OSMnx Reference Paper Published

 The official OSMnx reference paper, titled “Modeling and Analyzing Urban Networks and Amenities With OSMnx,” has just been published open-access by Geographical Analysis.
-It describes what OSMnx does and why it does it that way.
-I also discuss some lessons learned over the past decade in geospatial software development.
+Years in the making, this article describes what OSMnx does and why it does it that way.

 From the abstract: